 7. Prevents diabetes: Studies have shown that participants who supplemented their diets with pumpkin juice or seed powder had lower blood sugar levels then those who did not.
 The high level of magnesium found in pumpkins also contributes to a reduced risk of diabetes.
 An observational study that looked at 127,000 men and women found that those who had a diet high in magnesium had 1/3 less risk of developing Type 2 diabetes.
 The high levels of soluble fiber in pumpkin delays gastric emptying, which also helps control blood sugar levels.

 8. Reduces your risk of cancer: Studies have found that diets rich in pumpkin are associated with lower risk of breast, prostate, colon, stomach, and lung cancers.
 Specifically, studies have found that beta-carotene is associated with lower risk of prostate cancer.
-Other studies have found that lignans (a type of antioxidant found in pumpkin seeds) play an important role in the prevention and treatment of breast cancer.
+Other studies have found that lignans (a type of antioxidant found in the seeds) play an important role in the prevention and treatment of breast cancer.

 9. Protects your immune health: Pumpkin pulp and pumpkin seeds are both high in beta-carotene and Vitamin C. The antioxidant properties of pumpkin help battle free radicals that can put your immune system at risk.
 Once in your body, beta-carotene converts into Vitamin A, which is important in the production of white blood cells.
 Vitamin C is important for the growth and repair of damaged tissue and helps maintain healthy teeth, bones, cartilage, and skin.

 10. Promotes relaxation and a good night’s sleep: It’s not just your Thanksgiving turkey that is putting you to sleep!
-Pumpkin seeds are high in the amino acid Tryptophan, which converts into gamma-aminobutyric acid or GABA.
+Their seeds are high in the amino acid Tryptophan, which converts into gamma-aminobutyric acid or GABA.
 This is a neurotransmitter that works in your brain to help you relax, decrease anxiety, fight off depression, and improve sleep.

-Another great benefit of pumpkin is that it is very easy to add to your diet.
+Another great benefit is that it is very easy to add to your diet.
 Mix pumpkin puree into your soups, chili, or pasta sauce for some added flavor; snack on pumpkin seeds when you’re on the go, add them to your morning yogurt, or sprinkle them on your salad at lunch; or try cooking your meals with pumpkin seed oil.
 Pumpkin puree can also be used in many baking recipes as a substitute for oil or butter, which not only greatly reduces the fat content but also adds flavor and a ton of nutrients to your sweet treat.
 You can even add pumpkin puree to your protein shake for a fun fall twist on your usual post workout meal.
 With so many benefits, it won’t be surprising if pumpkins become your year round go-to!